rubygems/bundler-site/source/guides/getting_started.html.md

 ## Getting Started
 <a name="getting-started"></a>

-This guide assumes that you have both [Ruby](https://www.ruby-lang.org/en/downloads/) and [RubyGems](https://rubygems.org/pages/download) installed.
-If you do not have Ruby and RubyGems installed, do that first and then check back here!
+This guide assumes that you have [Ruby](https://www.ruby-lang.org/en/downloads/) installed.
+If you do not have Ruby installed, do that first and then check back here!
+Any modern distribution of Ruby comes with Bundler preinstalled by default.

 Getting started with bundler is easy!
 Specify your dependencies in a Gemfile in your project's root: